 # Attach using acr-name az aks update -n myAKSCluster -g myResourceGroup --attach-acr <acr-name> # Attach using acr-resource-id az aks update -n myAKSCluster -g myResourceGroup --attach-acr <acr-resource-id>

 # Detach using acr-name az aks update -n myAKSCluster -g myResourceGroup --detach-acr <acr-name> # Detach using acr-resource-id az aks update -n myAKSCluster -g myResourceGroup --detach-acr <acr-resource-id>

 Import an image into your ACR

-Run the following command to import an image from Docker Hub into your ACR.
+Import an image from Docker Hub into your ACR using the

 az acr import -n <acr-name> --source docker.io/library/nginx:latest --image nginx:v1

 Deploy the sample image from ACR to AKS

 Ensure you have the proper AKS credentials using the

 az aks get-credentials -g myResourceGroup -n myAKSCluster

 Create a file called acr-nginx.yaml using the following sample YAML and replace acr-name with the name of your ACR.